Ascentul/Ascentul/docs/DEPLOYMENT.md

   }]
 }
 EOF

+**Security Note**: Never commit `ecosystem.config.js` with real secrets to version control.
+Add it to `.gitignore` and use PM2's `--env` flag with encrypted environment variables or integrate with a secret management service (AWS Secrets Manager, HashiCorp Vault, etc.) for production deployments.
 ```

 **⚠️ Security Warning**: Never commit `ecosystem.config.js` with real secrets to version control.
 Add it to `.gitignore` and use one of these secure alternatives for production: